-27. The existing approach as outlined in the airport IMs, including the use of the 50th percentile as the starting point for profitability assessment, has been accepted by the High Court as appropriate for information disclosure regulation:18
+23. The approach as outlined in the previous airport IMs, including the use of the 50th percentile as the starting point for profitability assessment, was accepted by the High Court as appropriate for ID regulation:17

 ID regulation is for disclosure only, not for the control of the Airport's prices or revenues.
 It remains for the Airports to determine those matters as they individually think fit.
-Providing them to disclose ROI by reference to the 25th and 75th percentile, in the context of the
+Providing them to disclose ROI by reference to the 25th and 75th percentile, in the context of the Commission pointing to the starting point of the 50th percentile, in our view will promote the purpose of ID regulation ...